estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 #### Plugin code

 Now, it's time to dive deeper into the code, and see how this plugin works.
 Lets start by looking at the code inside`/src/index.html`, where a global variable called `heroPlugins` is defined.

-The name of the strings inside the array must match the selector name of the Web Components we wanna use: as we have only one Web Component with a selector of `hero-universe-indicator`, a string with the same value is passed into the array.
-This way, in a more complex app, many new functionalities could be enabled passing more strings in the array.
+The name of the strings inside the array must match the selector name of the Web Components we wanna use in the app: as we only have one Web Component with a selector of `hero-universe-indicator`, a string with the same value is passed into the array.

+This way, in a more complex app, many new functionalities could be enabled by passing more strings in the array.

 ```html
 //index.html